TheNexusAvenger/Nexus-Git/README.md

 It uses existing project structures (like Rojo) to allow developers who don't use external editors to contribute to Git-based repositories.

+## Project Suspended
+**Development of Nexus Git by the repository owner has been stopped due to the estimated time required to make Nexus Git robust enough to keep using.
+Bug fixes are still supported but feature requests will not be implemented.
+Pull requests are still accepted.
+Additionally, two-way syncing is an option in Rojo 0.6.**

 ## Documentation
 Documentation for the server and the client (Roblox Studio Plugin) can be found on the [GitHub pages](https://thenexusavenger.github.io/Nexus-Git)